European agency clears Moderna vaccine for children 12-17 - News Break

 Sore arms, headache and fatigue were the most common side effects in the young vaccine recipients, the same ones as for adults.

+In the United States, children represent about 14% of the nation’s total coronavirus cases to date.
+And while the young are far less likely than the old to get seriously ill, at least 344 children have died of COVID-19 in the U.S. alone, according to a tally by the American Academy of Pediatrics.

+So far in the U.S., just under half the population is fully vaccinated — with the highest rates, not surprisingly, among older adults.
+Just a quarter of 12- to 15-year-olds, who got access to Pfizer’s vaccine starting in May, have had their second dose, according to the Centers for Disease Control and Prevention.
+Among those 16 and 17, about 37% are fully vaccinated.

-Both Pfizer and Moderna have begun testing in even younger children, from age 11 down to six months old.
-These studies are more complex: teens receive the same dose as adults, but researchers are testing smaller doses in younger children.
+Both Pfizer and Moderna have begun testing in even younger children, from age 11 down to 6 months old.
+These studies are more complex: Teens receive the same dose as adults, but researchers are testing smaller doses in younger children.
+The first results from children of elementary school age are expected in September.

 The EU drug regulator said it would continue to monitor the safety and efficacy of the Moderna vaccine in children as it is used in European member countries.